JamesMcNee/static-blog-site/src/blog/posts/2023/oct/01/hardening-security-zero-to-hero.md

     X-Frame-Options: DENY
 ```
 {% endraw %}

+Boom, that's a wrap, final one done, `+20 points`!

 #### Summarising
 If you made it this far, thanks, I hope it was useful!
 In this post, I covered how I took my static Eleventy site from having a security rating of `D-` score over at [observatory.mozilla.org](https://observatory.mozilla.org) to `A+` in a few hours, and now, hopefully, you can do the same!